kewde/slate/source/index.md

 This allows for distributing messages, of whom nobody knows the recipient of.

-In order to send a encrypted message, you must possess the public key of the intended recipient.
+In order to send an encrypted message, you must possess the public key of the intended recipient.
 The public keys embedded in the ShadowCash transaction blockchain when any amount is spent.
-If you are sending to an address that has not spent a transaction in the blockchain the public key to that address must be provided manually.
+If you are sending to an address that has not spent a transaction in the blockchain, the public key to that address must be provided manually.

 ShadowCash uses curve secp256k1 for all elliptic curve functions.
 This is the same curve used by bitcoin along with the vast majority of altcoins.
 With such widespread use underpinning systems of immense value it is extremely unlikely that curve secp256k1 is not secure.